mseri/pplofthesoil/README.md

 ![The Probe v0.1](img/proto0.png)

-The hardware team realized in an amazingly short time a working prototype of probe to collect Soil data.
+The hardware team realized in an amazingly short time a working prototype of probe to collect soil data.
 In the first version an Arduino was collecting data from various sensors and sending it to a Rasperry Pi programmed to forward it to our database.

 ![Testing the Probe v0.1](img/proto01.jpg)